iai-group/MovieBot/README.md

 IAI MovieBot is an open-source, conversational movie recommender system.

-It features a task-specific dialogue flow, a multi-modal chat interface, and an effective way to deal with dynamically changing user preferences.
+It features a task-specific dialogue flow, a multi-modal chat interface, and an effective way to deal with dynamically changing user preferences.

+## Demo

 IAI MovieBot can be tried on the Telegram channel [@IAI_MovieBot](https://t.me/IAI_MovieBot).

 ## Installation and documentation

 The installation instructions and documentation can be found on [Read the Docs](https://iai-moviebot.readthedocs.io/).

 ## Publication